National Science Foundation establishes a partnership to advance throughput computing

 The PATh award will fund more than 40 individuals across participating institutions, most of whom have been working together for years and in some cases for decades.
 “Research computing is vital to almost every corner of basic research, but the hardware is not as important as the people,” says Morgridge CEO Brad Schwartz.
 “The high-throughput computing center led by Miron Livny have helped make data science accessible and adaptable to thousands of scientific projects big and small.”

 Livny pioneered high throughput computing more than 30 years ago, and today it is used to support hundreds of projects on the Madison campus through the CHTC.
-This early work contributed to the creation in 2005 of the Open Science Grid (OSG), which brings the power of high throughput computing to national and international research institutions and science projects.
+This early work contributed to the creation in 2005 of the OSG, which brings the power of high throughput computing to national and international research institutions and science projects.
 Two of these projects have received Nobel Prizes in physics: The discovery of the Higgs boson particle (2013) and the detection of gravitational waves (2017).

 The HTCondor Software Suite developed and maintained by the CHTC will power the fabric of services for the national science and engineering community.
 This fabric of capacity services will be an integral part of the national ecosystem of coordinated cyberinfrastructure services promoted by the NSF.
 “We see PATh as a valuable component of this evolving ecosystem of services,” says the Director of the NSF Office for Advanced Cyberinfrastructure Manish Parashar.